 Center your self-identity and speak your truth: find the missing link between your authentic “inner melody” and your on-camera presence so that you look, sound, and feel your most empowered.

 (Re)claim your storyteller identity and your sense of agency by learning a jazz-inspired approach to listening and embodying spoken text.
-Work on heightened text, and redirect your gaze away from colonialist patterns towards one of self-identity.
+Work on heightened text through a lens of musical and rhythmic improvisation, and redirect your gaze away from colonialist patterns towards one of self-identity.

 In this 1-day workshop, focus on getting the text into your body so that the camera captures your fully embodied presence, in wide shots and in closeups!
 Understand what it means to be “in harmony” with the camera at all times.